 “I seemed to have loved you in numberless forms, numberless times, in life after life, in age after age, forever.”
 Rabindranath Tagore

 Abby made us a magical trellis of foraged bittersweet adorned with twinkle lights where underneath we cried our tears of forgiveness and redemption.
-She crafted my bouquet of salmon roses and pale green hydrangea that I still have to this day, all dry and withered.
-What also made this day so extraordinary is that Andrew and I were getting back together after decades apart, after marrying and divorcing our first spouses, and Abby and I were re-connecting after nine years of silence.
+She crafted my bouquet of salmon roses and pale green hydrangea that I still have now all dry and withered.
+What also made this day so extraordinary is that Andrew and I were getting back together after decades apart, after marrying and divorcing our first spouses, and Abby and I were reconnecting after nine years of silence.
 It was a reincarnation of forms and it felt like we all touched on something karmic.
 I can honestly say it was the happiest day of my life with so many loved ones around us.
-Everything from that day forward, unbeknownst to us all, was unfortunately one sadness or one tragedy after another.
+Unfortunately so many things from that day forward, unbeknownst to us all in this happy shared moment was one sadness or one tragedy after another.
 As Isak Dinesen writes “God made the world round so we would never be able to see too far down the road.”